aigc-apps/VideoX-Fun/scripts/z_image/README_TRAIN.md

 - `random_hw_adapt` is used to enable automatic height and width scaling for images.
 When `random_hw_adapt` is enabled, the training images will have their height and width set to `image_sample_size` as the maximum and `512` as the minimum.
   - For example, when `random_hw_adapt` is enabled, `image_sample_size=1024`, the resolution of image inputs for training is `512x512` to `1024x1024`
 - `resume_from_checkpoint` is used to set the training should be resumed from a previous checkpoint.
 Use a path or `"latest"` to automatically select the last available checkpoint.
-- `target_name` represents the components/modules to which LoRA will be applied, separated by commas.
-- `use_peft_lora` indicates whether to use the PEFT module for adding LoRA.
-Using this module will be more memory-efficient.
-- `rank` means the dimension of the LoRA update matrices.
-- `network_alpha` means the scale of the LoRA update matrices.

 When train model with multi machines, please set the params as follows:
 ```sh